-Other comments: A metal spike sticks out the water at the reef beside the Arran, its a small wreck but There is still a lot of wreckage to explore, even if it is covered with kelp in the summer months.
+Other comments: A metal spike sticks out the water at the reef beside the Arran, it's a small wreck but There is still a lot of wreckage to explore, even if it is covered with kelp in the summer months.
 Finning aft to the stern, the wreck gradually takes shape.
-Lifeboat davits and mooring bollards are clearly visible. . ---The margaret Niven--- From the post on the reef head down to 25m and head straight out for 10-15m and you will see the margaret Niven in 29m Its rises only 1.5m above the seabed except for the boiler.
-On the bow there is a set of large winches and bollards.
+Lifeboat davits and mooring bollards are clearly visible.
+The Margaret Niven--- From the post on the reef head down to 25m and head straight out for 10-15m and you will see the Margaret Niven in 29m Its rises only 1.5m above the seabed except for the boiler.
+On the bow, there is a set of large winches and bollards.
 After that, the hold opened and the cargo of road chippings was clearly visible.
 At the stern, the main points of interest were a large boiler with a tiny one-cylinder engine directly behind it.
-Then over the stern and down 1.5m to the small prop and the rudder.The dive on the margaret Niven takes 10 mins so head back to the reef because its teeming with life.
-This area is known for pipefish and edible crabs The Chevelier---(details to follow )
+Then over the stern and down 1.5m to the small prop and the rudder.The dive on the Margaret Niven takes 10 mins so head back to the reef because it's teeming with life.
+This area is known for pipefish and edible crabs The Chevalier---(details to follow )

 Accommodation: In Tarbet Springside B+B West loch shores